gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

-### IDEA plugin is now Scala aware

-When the IDEA plugin encounters a Scala project, it will now add additional configuration to make the project compile in IntelliJ IDEA out of the box.
-In particular, the plugin adds a Scala facet and a Scala compiler library that matches the Scala version used on the project's class path.
+### Performance improvements

+This release brings performance improvements for JUnit and TestNG test execution as well as dependency resolution improvements for all builds that use dependency resolution.

-### Improved test execution performance
+#### Test execution performance

 Test execution has been further optimized in this release, continuing on the work in Gradle 1.4.
 The test report is now generated more efficiently, so that it take less time and heap space to generate the HTML report.
 In addition, for those projects that use the TestNG framework, the test JVM now starts more quickly, meaning that test execution starts earlier than it did in previous Gradle releases.

-### Improved usability of project dependencies

-Project dependencies at configuration time are now fully supported.
-Prior to this change, any resolution of a project dependency at configuration time may have led to confusing behavior as the target project may not have been configured yet.
-Now the resolution of the project dependency implies configuration of the target project.
-This means that the order in which projects are configured may now be different (i.e. it will be correct).
-This change should not cause any trouble in existing builds and it fixes up the confusing behavior with project dependencies.

-### Improved dependency resolution performance
+#### Dependency resolution performance

 Gradle's [dependency cache](userguide/dependency_management.html#sec:dependency_cache) is multi process safe, which requires the use of locking mechanisms.
 Improvements to the way the locks are utilised in this release have increased the dependency resolution speed by up to 30% for builds that use local repositories or maven local.
 Builds that don't use local repositories should also exhibit slightly faster dependency resolution.
 Every build that resolves dependencies benefits from this improvement.

+### IDEA plugin is now Scala aware

+When the IDEA plugin encounters a Scala project, it will now add additional configuration to make the project compile in IntelliJ IDEA out of the box.
+In particular, the plugin adds a Scala facet and a Scala compiler library that matches the Scala version used on the project's class path.

 ### Substituting dependencies via dependency resolve rules (i)